Landry Fields: Executive career

 In September 2019, Fields was named general manager of the Austin Spurs of the NBA G League.
 On October 2, 2020, Fields was named as assistant general manager of the Atlanta Hawks.
 He was promoted to general manager of the Hawks on June 13, 2022.
 On April 21, 2025, Fields was fired as general manager.

+On January 12, 2026, Fields was hired to serve as the president of league operations for Overtime Elite.

 Television and other media

 On March 20, 2011, The Andy and Landry Show debuted.
 The show featured Fields and then-teammate Andy Rautins exploring different areas of New York City.
 The first episode focused on them visiting the Shubert Theater, with cast members from Tony Award-winning Broadway musical "Memphis."
 In another episode, they went on a speed-dating event.
 After Rautins was traded by the Knicks before the 2011–12 season, the show was discontinued.

 In May 2014, Fields was a contestant on Sing Your Face Off, a show where celebrities impersonated and sang songs of an artist they were assigned.
 He sang as Lionel Richie, Pitbull, Enrique Iglesias, Nicki Minaj, MC Hammer, and Little Richard.
 On June 14, 2014, Fields was announced as the co-runner-up along with Lisa Rinna, while China Anne McClain was named the winner.